platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 Snapshots are triggered directly via the Web Interface or via the CLI.
 The snapshot creates a complete backup of the environment.
 It includes all persistent data from all running services (MySQL, SOLR,...) and any files stored on the mounted volumes.

-You will need the "admin" role on the project/environment to be snapshotted in order to do so.
+You need to have the "admin" role in order to create a snapshot of an environment.

 > **note**
 > We advise you to make snapshots of your live environment before merging an environment